About the Program

 A portfolio review is required for admission to the program.

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.
-Though this is not a Graduate Program, applications are processed through the Graduate School.
+Though this is not a Graduate Program, applications are processed through the Graduate Studies Office.

 This program is designed for students who have completed a visual arts related undergraduate degree.
 If applicants are missing courses equivalent to those found in Buffalo State’s undergraduate art studio foundations, they may be asked to take one or more courses to fulfill content needed for state required certification exams.
 The foundational art courses needed for New York State certification exams, which is expected applicants will have completed as part of their undergraduate degree programs, not included among the 36 credit hours required for completion of this program.